Dollar to Yuan Conversion and History

 Three forces influence the dollar to yuan conversion.
 The first is the relative strength of the two countries' economies.
 For example, the dollar's value strengthens during a global crisis.
 Investors purchase dollars and Treasury notes as a safe haven.
 The large U.S. debt-to-gross domestic product ratio could threaten the dollar's value in the future.

 The third is the yuan's peg to the dollar.
 The dollar to yuan value had traditionally been a fixed exchange rate.
-It's been tightly controlled by China's central bank.
+China's central bank controls it.
 China's economy had been dependent on this rate to control export prices and keep Chinese-made products competitive.
 The People's Bank of China never allowed the yuan to rise 2 percent above or 2 percent below a basket of currencies that was mostly the U.S. dollar.
-That rate was around 6.25 yuan per dollar until 2016.
+That rate was around 6.25 yuan per dollar from 2012 to 2016.

 On August 11, 2015, the PBOC startled the world's foreign exchange markets.
 It announced it would use a reference rate that was equal to the yuan's previous day's closing value.
 The bank would also take into account supply and demand and the movement of major currencies in setting the so-called fix rate.